jemi2k/ai-trader/README.md

 To run the project, ensure you have the following dependencies installed:

-Python ^3.8.0:

-Django:

-Numpy:

-TensorFlow:

-Keras:

-Seaborn:

-Yahoo Finance:

-Pandas:

-Matplotlib:
+Python ^3.8.0, Django, Numpy, TensorFlow, Keras, Seaborn, Yahoo Finance, Pandas, Matplotlib

 ### Usage